Use of Credit Information

 As a consumer, you know that paying bills on time is an important aspect of managing your credit rating.
 You also know that your credit information can have a significant influence on some important activities in your daily life such as renting a car, leasing an apartment and acquiring a credit card.

-Insurance companies that choose to use credit information for insurance combine it with a number of factors to determine which risks they are able to take on or what the appropriate premium should be for a particular customer.
+Insurance companies that choose to use credit information for insurance combine it with a number of other factors to determine what the appropriate premium should be for assuming particular risks.
 By evaluating many factors together, including credit information, insurance companies are able to determine a fair price for each policy.

 Do all insurers use credit information?